-Examples include Boar and Rabbit.
-These are joined by the usual suspects of Turkey and Pork.
+Examples include Boar and Rabbit, which are then joined by more regular ingredients in Turkey and Pork.
 This variety could provide a unique taste for your dog.
 In addition to its unusual flavor, these ingredients will provide a plentiful supply of protein and fat that is suitable for most dogs, including those that are active.

 Limited Ingredient Dog Food

-Acana’s singles recipes, which is their limited ingredient brand, maintain the same quality as their non-limited ingredient formulas.
-There are five formulas currently available within the range, Lamb and Apple, Duck and Pear, Turkey and Greens, Beef and Pumpkin, and Pork and Squash.
+Acana’s singles recipes, which are their limited ingredient brand, maintain the same quality as their non-limited ingredient formulas.
+There are five formulas currently available within the range, Lamb and Apple, Duck and Pear, Turkey and Pumpkin, Beef and Pumpkin, and Pork and Squash.